 Carlotta stirred, and the dream faded.
 She was always relieved it was only a dream.
 It frightened her.
 Laveau was with her when she woke.
 She always came when Carlotta dreamed.
 “You all right, Chere?”

 “Of course, I’m alright.
 I have work to do.”
 She looked back at Laveau.
 “Thank you for coming.”

 Laveau looked at her sadly.
 “You’re a good girl, Carlotta.
 Be careful.”

 Her stomach turned.
 That is why the children were silent.
 She crept to the edge of camp and one glance told her the worst.
 They had captured and tied them.
-The oldest boy stared toward her with fearful eyes, he lay on his stomach, his arms and legs bound together over his back.
+The oldest boy stared toward her with fearful eyes.
+He lay on his stomach, his arms, and legs bound over his back.
 He’d been beaten until one of his eyes had swollen shut and dripped a bloody mucus.
-One of the younger boys’ hands were nailed to a tree, and he hung there sobbing quietly.
+The younger boys’ hands were nailed to a tree, and he hung there sobbing quietly.
 She backed away.
 She did not want to see the girls.
-Her heart was cold within her chest.
+Her heart was cold in her chest.

 The speckled moonlight played through the trees as Carlotta rose from the water and seemed to glide to the bank, murmuring the voodoo cast for her intention.
 She threw back her head and screamed.
 The eerie woman sound of the panther’s scream.
 Her body fell and writhed upon the ground as she screamed again, even more frightening with deep reverberation... the sound echoed through the night.
 She was gone.
 Now and then a shadow crept along the ground and then disappeared again into the deeper shadows.